Flithor/EzDbDataComparer/README.md

 # EasyDatabaseCompare
-A simple time level dataBase snapShot comparison tool
+A simple time level database snapshot comparison tool

 Database schema should not changed